The Signpost

 The Italian version of Wikinews has reported that the WMF will issue a public statement on the project's closure on April 4, likely to elaborate more on the technical transition to read-only mode and the preservation of existing content, as anticipated by Doronina in her own post.

 First launched in November 2004, following an online vote on Meta, Wikinews was an official Wikimedia project based on news reporting and citizen journalism, intended by Wikipedia co-founder Jimmy Wales as a way to write each story "as a news story, as opposed to an encyclopedia article".
-Despite its fair share of criticism about its compliance to a neutral point of view, Wikinews was also a platform for regular interviews with notable people including the likes of Shimon Peres, Tony Benn, Robert Cailliau, RuPaul and former WMF executive Sue Gardner.
+Despite its fair share of criticism about its compliance to a neutral point of view, Wikinews was also a platform for interviews with notable people including the likes of Shimon Peres, Tony Benn, Robert Cailliau, RuPaul and former WMF executive Sue Gardner.
 However, the project has always struggled to gain momentum in comparison to other Wikimedia portals throughout the years: at the time of this issue's publication, the platform is active in 31 languages, with just over 700 active editors across the board.

 For this reason, following a public consultation, in November 2025 the Sister Projects Task Force (SPTF) advised the BoT to cease the activity of Wikinews permanently, a decision that has now come into full effect.